FIND YOUR SIZE (HATS GUIDE)

 PANAMA History)

-There are two true versions of the ‘PANAMA’ hat name.
-In the middle of 19th century the hats were sold to goldsmiths traveling through Panama to California during the historic California Gold Rush, and at the same time Ecuadorian hat makers themselves migrated to Panama, where they managed to achieve much higher trading volumes.
-Travelers told people who admired their hats that they bought them in Panama.
-Thus, hats quickly became known as "Panama hats".
-The name 'PANAMA' was also further strengthened by President Theodore Roosevelt's trip to oversee the construction of the Panama Canal in 1906.
+There are two true versions for the name of the 'PANAMA' hats.
+During the mid-19th century the hats were sold to gold miners traveling through Panama to California during the historic California Gold Rush while at the same time Ecuadorian hat makers themselves migrated to Panama where they were able to achieve much larger volumes transactions.
+Travelers would tell people who admired their hats that they bought them in Panama.
+Thus, the hats quickly became known as "Panama hats".
+Also the name 'PANAMA' was further strengthened by President Theodore Roosevelt's trip to oversee the construction of the Panama Canal in 1906.

 DICTIONARY